zk1tty/rebrowse-app/README.md

 ## About Rebrowse

-[Rebrowse](https://rebrowse.me) is a powerful tool that converts screen recordings into agentic browser workflows.
+[Rebrowse](https://rebrowse.me) is self-learning browser recorder.
+It records what people browse, generates agentic browser workflows and execute them on cloud browser.

 ## Problem to address